ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 ## Kubernetes setup using Kubernetes Operations kOps on Amazon EC2 ##

+Here are few resources and steps to get you started:

+You'll learn how to:

+1. Create a kubernetes cluster
+2. Deploy an app:
+3. Explorer your app:

 ### Create an EC2 instance or you can make use of your personal infrastructure. ###

 Pre-requisites: